zzzhouuu/truenas-nvidia-drivers/README.md

 # TrueNAS 25.10 Nvidia GPU Driver

+*Tip:* This repository uses Git LFS.
+Please navigate to the corresponding version folder and click the file to download the raw file; do not download the current repository’s zip archive via the Code button.

 TrueNAS 25.10 now uses the NVIDIA open GPU kernel modules with the 570.172.08 driver.
 This enables TrueNAS to make use of NVIDIA Blackwell GPUs - the RTX 50-series and RTX PRO Blackwell cards - which many users have requested support for.

 Unfortunately, what NVIDIA giveth, NVIDIA taketh away.